What do you do when you don’t trust your husband?

 If he’s breaking boundaries with the opposite sex, having access to his social media, emails, internet use does not mean you have not forgiven.

 You want to walk the road to real healing and restoration and that means putting boundaries in place and sticking to those boundaries.

 No easy road

 There’s no easy process to confronting trust issues in marriage.
 My quick thoughts are meant to affirm you and point you in the right direction.

-What what wisdom can you add?
+Question: What wisdom can you add?
 Is this something you have walked through in your marriage and how did you navigate?